stackbuilders/tutorials/tutorials/haskell/wasm-and-cloudflare-workers/tutorial.md

   --output-dir=node
 ```

-This command takes `fact.hs` as a Haskell input file, specifies that no `main` function is exported and exports the `fact` function.
+This command takes `fact.hs` as a Haskell input file, specifies that no `main` function is exported, and exports the `fact` function.
 Additionally, it takes `fact_node.mjs` as the entry JavaScript file that replaces the generated file by default, and it places the generated code in a directory called `node`.

 Running the `ahc-link` command from above will print the following output in the console: